airCFO: Your Startup’s Financial Partner

 Payroll expenses are salaries and wages paid to employees.
-For most startups, payroll expenses make up 70-80% of total spend, so it’s worth spending extra time on headcount planning during your model buildout.
+For most startups, payroll expenses make up 70-80% of total spending, so it’s worth spending extra time on headcount planning during your model buildout.

-Payroll expenses and also include things such as medicare and social security.
+Payroll expenses also include things such as Medicare and social security.
 As a rule of thumb, we recommend baking an additional 20-30% of salaries into your projections to account for these expenses.

 Cost of Goods Sold (COGS)